PoisotLab/SpeciesDistributionToolkit.jl/README.md

 [mnrp]: https://monorepo.tools/

 Note that the packages *do* work indepently as well, but they are now *designed* to work together.
-In particular, when installing `SpeciesDistributionsToolkit`, you get access to all the functions and types exported by the component packages.
+In particular, when installing `SpeciesDistributionToolkit`, you get access to all the functions and types exported by the component packages.

 ## Current component packages